chain4travel/camino-docs/docs/validator-guides/add-validator-with-msig.md

 ## Overview

-To add a validator node using Camino Wallet and a multi-sig wallet, you will need to follow these steps:
+To add a validator node using Camino Wallet and a multisig wallet, you will need to follow these steps:

-1. Activate your Multi-Sig Wallet
+1. Activate your Multisig Wallet
 1. Check and verify the requirements
 1. Retrieve your node's private key
 1. Register your node with your wallet